Karnataka Data Center Power Tariff 2026: Complete Breakdown

 Renewable Energy Options

-- Open access solar: Competitive wheeling charges
+- Open access solar: Competitive wheeling charges (but watch the Additional Surcharge risk)

-- Captive solar: Land available in peripheral areas
+- Captive solar: Land available in peripheral areas at reasonable rates

 - Wind power: Group captive arrangements available